andre-j3sus/ist-meic-notes/2nd-semester/cnv/04-cloud-storage.md

 - **Writing**: the client asks the namenode for a list of datanodes to write the block;
   - The client writes to the first datanode and then to the next - **chain replication**;
   - Block write requests are kept in a data queue;
-  - Unconfirmed write requests are kept in a _ack queue_;
+  - Unconfirmed write requests are kept in an _ack queue_;
   - If the datanode fails, the client changes the block ID so the corrupted replica is deleted later;

 <p align="center">